AntoinePaques/MocktailGPT/packages/ts/README.md

 ```

 It also creates a `mocktail.orval.config.ts` in the current directory and runs Orval programmatically.
-After Orval completes it also generates helper files in the output directory:

-- `index.ts` that re-exports all generated modules
-- `msw.ts` automatically aggregates handlers from every `*.msw.ts` file
+If `postFiles.enabled` is true, helper files are generated after Orval:

+- `index.ts` re-exporting the client, models and mocks
+- `msw.ts` exposing a ready-to-use MSW `worker`
-- `mockServiceWorker.js` starting an MSW worker
+- `mockServiceWorker.js` copied from the `msw` package

+Future versions may add extra helpers or type definitions.

 ## Development